gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

-I was able to succesfully flash [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} with router firmware.
-Detailing the steps below, as I wasn't able to find a guide on how to do this.
+I have compiled the details for flashing [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} with router firmware on Linux and MAC OS.

-### Why you might need to flash firmware:
+### Why flash firmware:
 - upgrade
 - to use a different (opensource) option
 - convert a Zigbee coordinator into a Zigbee router (this was my use case)